elabftw/elabdoc/doc/user-guide.rst

 At a high level
 """""""""""""""
-Each user gets a key pair composed of a private and public key.
+Each User gets a key pair composed of a private and public key.
 The private key is protected by a passphrase.
-In order to sign a document, the user provides their passphrase, and the document is cryptographically signed.
+In order to sign a document, the User provides their passphrase, and the document is cryptographically signed.
 The signature file is stored alongside the public key and the document being signed.
 This "Signature archive" also contains a small shell script to verify the signature with ``minisign``.

 Before the signature, a meaning is selected (Review, Approval, etc...).
 The signature involves several actions: